Dinesh912163/vibe-canvas-64501/replit.md

   - Set up autoscale deployment with build and preview commands
   - Tested application successfully - Vite server running on port 5000
   - All LSP diagnostics resolved - no TypeScript errors
+  - Fixed footer visibility across all pages by adjusting z-index layers:
+    * Added z-20 to Footer component for proper stacking
+    * Updated fixed background layers on all pages to use -z-10 and pointer-events-none
+    * Footer now displays correctly on Home, About, Benefits, How It Works, Contact, and User Types pages

 - **Previous work (imported from GitHub):**
   - Adjusted home page statistics cards for better positioning and smaller size